 Make sure the plunger seal is at about the #4 on your inverted Aeropress.
 Pour all the grinds in, tare the scale.
-Start your timer then quickly pour in water (Around 205 °F. I use a thermometer but you can wing it by waiting ~30 seconds off the boil with the lid off.
+Start your timer then quickly pour in water (Around 205 °F. I use a thermometer but you can wing it by waiting ~30-60 seconds off the boil with the lid off.
 For something like brewing jasmine tea, we did 180 °F, which is much harder to guess without using a thermometer.)

 After about 75 seconds have passed, give it a quick stir with the included Aeropress stirrer, place the cap on tight, flip it over and gently press down on the plunger slowly (about 30 seconds) into your cup.

 I recommend doing this into a sturdy mug, and not a double wall glass like I used since it is much more susceptible to damage.
 I love the heat retention properties of this Bodum glass, and basically hold the Aeropress mid-air while pressing into this glass to not put any pressure on it.

 Twist to remove the cap, then discard the spent coffee puck and rinse before your next brew!
 Aeropress brews around 6-8oz of coffee, which is good enough for one serving, but it’s super fast if you have boiling water ready to brew for more people.

 How to Use an Aeropress [Coffee Brewing Instructions]

 - 17 g coffee beans ground to fine sea salt size

 - 290 g filtered water 70g is for warming tools